Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

     return Request(msg=new_msg, mac=attacker_request.mac)
 ```

-We can use the attack the following way:
+We can use the attack in the following way:
 ```python
 ATTACKER_ID = 1
 TARGET_ID = 2